-4. ATM program
+5. ATM program

-On September 14, 2022, we filed a prospectus supplement under which we may from time to time, in one or more transactions, offer and sell newly issued shares of our common stock having an aggregate offering price of up to \$100 million, to or through Credit Suisse Securities (USA) LLC ("Credit Suisse"), as our sales agent, in "at the money" offerings (the "ATM program").
+On September 14, 2022, we filed a prospectus supplement and entered into an equity distribution agreement (as amended from time to time, the "EDA") under which we may from time to time, in one or more transactions, offer and sell newly issued shares of our common stock having an aggregate offering price of up to \$100 million in "at the money" offerings (the "ATM program").
 We have and intend to continue to use the net proceeds from this offering for general corporate purposes, including working capital and operating expenses.
-We may also use a portion of such proceeds to acquire or invest in businesses, products, services or technologies; however, we do not have binding agreements or commitments for any material acquisitions or investments at this time.
+We may also use a portion of such proceeds to acquire or invest in businesses, products, services or technologies.

-In connection with the ATM program, on September 14, 2022, we entered into an equity distribution agreement (the "EDA") with Credit Suisse.
-The offering of our common stock pursuant to the EDA will terminate upon the earlier of (1) the sale of all common stock subject to the EDA or (2) the termination of the EDA by us or by Credit Suisse as permitted therein.
+Credit Suisse Securities (USA) LLC served as our initial sales agent under the EDA until August 9, 2023, when that role was assumed by Barclays Capital Inc. ("Barclays") pursuant to an amendment to the EDA.
+The offering of our common stock under the EDA will terminate upon the earlier of (1) the sale of all common stock subject to the EDA or (2) the termination of the EDA by us or by Barclays as permitted therein.
 The EDA contains customary representations, covenants and indemnification provisions.

-Under the ATM program, we sold 6,589,000 and 9,272,000 shares of newly issued common stock valued at \$17.9 million and \$24.4 million, respectively (receiving proceeds, net of commissions and fees, of approximately \$17.3 million and \$23.6 million, respectively), during the three and six months ended June 30, 2023.
-This included approximately \$3.1 million in value for shares sold but not yet settled as of June 30, 2023 (approximately \$3.0 million, net of commissions and fees).
-As of June 30, 2023, approximately \$75.6 million of capacity remained for future sales of our common stock under the ATM program.
+Under the ATM program, we sold 6,149,885 and 15,421,885 shares of newly issued common stock valued at \$10.7 million and \$35.1 million, respectively (for proceeds, net of commissions and fees, of approximately \$10.4 million and \$34.0 million, respectively), during the three and nine months ended September 30, 2023.
+As of September 30, 2023, approximately \$64.9 million of capacity remained for future sales of our common stock under the ATM program.

-5. Accounts receivable, net
+6. Accounts receivable, net